Canvas Course Setup

 Use Module Development Areas (MDAs) as a safe place to prepare content and activities as this is a space which is not visible to students.
 Watch the video below to understand why you would reset your MDA for the purpose of module development.
 [3:02min]

-▶ Link to video guidance for step by step instruction on how to reset your Module Development Area
+▶ Link to video guidance for step by step instructions on how to reset your Module Development Area

-◼ Copy Content from this year’s Academic Module into your MDA:
+◼ Copy Content from last year’s Academic Module into your MDA:

-Next step is to import the content from this year’s academic module into your blank MDA to create a starting point for the development of next year’s academic module, ahead of the new semester.
+The next step is to import the content from last year’s academic module into your blank MDA to create a starting point for the development of next year’s academic module, ahead of the new semester.
 This short video will show you how to do it.
 [3:42 min]

-▶ Link to video guidance for step by step instruction on how to Import this year’s content to Development Area
+▶ Link to video guidance for step by step instructions on how to Import last year’s content to Development Area

 ◼ Import New QUB Templates

-▶ Link to video guidance for step by step instruction on how to Create/Update Your Welcome Page
+▶ Link to video guidance for step by step instructions on how to Create/Update Your Homepage

 ◼ Create a Learner Journey:

-▶ Link to video guidance for step by step instruction on how to Create a Learner Journey
+▶ Link to video guidance for step by step instructions on how to Create a Learner Journey

 ◼ Guide Learning with Requirements and Prerequisites: